ory/web/src/pages/blog/keto-zanzibar-evolution.md

   In the near future:

-- Consistency guarantees using Zookies
+- Consistency guarantees using snaptokens
-- Simulation tests using planet scale key value store
+- Globe spanning cluster operation mode
 - Interoperability with other Ory products including Hydra and Kratos

 Also check our